Event types in H.E.S.S.: a combined analysis for different telescope types and energy ranges

 Figure~\ref{fig:sys} compares the spectrum with and without run-by-run corrections for the observation conditions.
-The spectra for individual types are shown to better illustrate the effects, even though they are not expected to be used individually.
-If no correction is applied, a clear deviation from the expected log-parabola-like spectrum is seen, especially around the transition energies.
-In the transition between \texttt{Type M} and \texttt{Type B}, a significant overprediction of the former is seen together with a significant underprediction of the latter.
-This shows that the chosen observation runs present different observation conditions than the simulated ones that were used in building the IRFs.
+The spectra for individual types are shown to illustrate the effects better, even though they are not expected to be used individually.
+When no correction is applied, a clear deviation from the expected log-parabola-like spectrum is seen, especially around the transition energies.
+In the transition between \texttt{Type M} and \texttt{Type B}, a significant overprediction of the former is seen, together with a significant underprediction of the latter.
+This shows that the chosen observation runs present different observation conditions than the simulated runs that were used in building the IRFs.
 In the simulations, more events with $E \sim 300 \, \rm{GeV}$ produce usable images in one of the small telescopes compared to real data.
-For that reason, more real events than expected end up in \texttt{Type M} rather than \texttt{Type B}, resulting in the deviations shown in the spectrum.
-When run-by-run corrections are applied, even if small deviations are seen in the individual spectra, the combined spectrum is stable.
+More real events than expected therefore end up in \texttt{Type M} rather than \texttt{Type B}, resulting in the deviations shown in the spectrum.
+When run-by-run corrections are applied, the combined spectrum is stable, even though small deviations are seen in the individual spectra.
 This highlights the need for a run-by-run correction to observation conditions when event types are used.
 For bright sources, such as the Crab nebula, these systematic deviations are stronger.
 For fainter sources, on the other hand, the relative statistical uncertainties are much larger and dominate these deviations.